microsoft/PowerPlatformConnectors/certified-connectors/InfoVetted/readme.md

 ## Support

 For any questions please contact InfoVetted Ltd [here](https://www.infovetted.com/ "InfoVetted - Contact Us") or fire an email to info@infovetted.com

+## Deployment Instructions

+Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps